Why did Karnataka's veteran RSS leader get call from PM Modi?

 It is reportedly said that Bhatt got emotional hearing the PM Modi's voice at the other end as the conversation began with 'Somashekharji' and spoke for about six minutes.

-The 85-year-old veteran RSS leader recalled how the Jana Sangh came to power in Udupi municipality under the leadership of VS Acharya in 1968 and about his association with the Sangh Parivar through the decades and his imprisonment during the Emergency.
+The 85-year-old veteran RSS leader recalled how the Jana Sangh came to power in Udupi municipality under the leadership of V S Acharya in 1968 and about his association with the Sangh Parivar through the decades and his imprisonment during the Emergency.

 Coronavirus impact: Number of fatalities due to road accidents, crimes see a dip in India